argoproj/argoproj/SECURITY.md

 ### Argoproj Labs

 The [Argoproj Labs](https://github.com/argoproj-labs) projects are a set community maintained projects (housed under a single GitHub organization) and do not fall under the scope of CNCF.
 They are independently maintained and typically have a separate set of members and maintainers from the [Argoproj maintainers](MAINTAINERS.md).
-Labs project have  **_not_** undergone the same security reviews, membership requirements, and have different security practices than the four Argo sub-projects.
-All labs projects are required to have a `SECURITY.md` documenting their security policies as well as listing their security contacts for reporting vulnerabilities.
+Labs project have  **_not_** undergone the same security reviews, membership requirements, and may have different security practices than the four Argo sub-projects.
+All Labs projects are required to have a `SECURITY.md` in the root of their repository documenting their security policies as well as listing security contacts for reporting vulnerabilities.

 ## Reporting Vulnerabilities